 5. Marcus Bleasdale

 Marcus Bleasdale is living proof that money isn’t everything.
 When he was working as an investment banker, he was earning half a million pounds a year to work in a comfortable office.
-Now, he earns a fraction of that, and has thrown comfort out of the window, to document conflicts in Africa, Central America and the Balkans as a photojournalist.
+Now, he makes a fraction of that and has thrown comfort out of the window, to document conflicts in Africa, Central America and the Balkans as a photojournalist.